 Each function constructs a matrix of Complex results (in cartesian representation) formed from given matrices of polar components using the corresponding function in Numerics.Generic_Complex_Types on matching components of Modulus and Argument.
 The index ranges of the result are those of Modulus.
-The exception Constraint_Error is raised if Modulus'Length(1) is not equal to Argument'Length(1) or Modulus'Length(2) is not equal to Argument'Length(2).
+Constraint_Error is raised if Modulus'Length(1) is not equal to Argument'Length(1) or Modulus'Length(2).